devoteam-cybertrust/droidstatx/README.md

   * Determine if the application is debuggable
 * Webiews Security Related Evidences Checks
   * Usage of AddJavascriptInterface (Based on the minimum SDK version, the evidence will indicate RCE possibility or not)
-  * Usage of Javascript Enabled
+  * Javascript Enabled
-  * Usage of fileAccess Enabled
+  * fileAccess Enabled
+  * AllowUniversalAccessFromFileURLs enabled
 * TLS Security Related Evidences Checks
   * Vulnerable TrustManagers
   * Vulnerable HostnameVerifiers